Azure/AppService/_posts/2021-03-02-asmc-apex-domain.md

 1. **Q:** I'm getting "Web app is not accessible by public network" error.
 What does this mean?

-    **Q:** In order to pass the HTTP token validation, your web app needs to be accessible from public network.
+    **A:** In order to pass the HTTP token validation, your web app needs to be accessible from public network.
 If your web app has network restrictions, the HTTP token validation will fail.

 1. **Q:** Does this have CLI or Powershell support?
 How can I automate the create process?